confuser/graphql-constraint-directive/README.md

 ### Server plugin

 Implementation based on server plugin.
-Implementation entry point is function `validateQuery(schema, query, variables, operationName)`.
+Common server plugins are implemented, function `validateQuery(schema, query, variables, operationName)` can be used to implement additional plugins.

 #### Benefits
 * schema stays unmodified

 #### Caveats
+* runs only in supported servers
-* validates only inputs
+* validates only GraphQL query, not response data

 #### Envelop